 You’ll probably lose significant weight in your first couple weeks of keto.

-It won’t be all fat loss (that comes later); it’ll mostly be water weight that you lose when you burn through your glycogen stores.
-Glycogen is your body’s stored form of glucose (sugar), and on keto, you don’t need much of it[*].
+It won’t be all fat loss (that comes later).
+It’ll mostly be water weight that you lose when you burn through your glycogen stores.
+Glycogen is your body’s stored form of glucose (sugar).
+On keto, you don’t need much of it[*].

 When you’re in a calorie deficit on keto, your body turns to stored body fat instead.